 Types of Head and Neck Cancer

-Oral Cavity: Includes the lips, the front two-thirds of the tongue, the gums, the lining inside the cheeks and lips, the floor (bottom) of the mouth under the tongue, the hard palate (bony top of the mouth), and the small area of the gum behind the wisdom teeth.
+First, Oral Cavity Cancer: Oral cavity cancers include the lips, the front two-thirds of the tongue, the gums, the lining inside the cheeks and lips, the floor or bottom part of the mouth under the tongue, the hard palate or the bony top of the mouth, and the small area of the gum behind the wisdom teeth.

 Causes of Head and Neck Cancer

-Alcohol and tobacco use, including smokeless tobacco, chewing tobacco or snuff are the most important risk factors for head and neck cancers, especially cancers of the oral cavity, oropharynx, hypopharynx, and larynx.
+Alcohol and tobacco, including smokeless tobacco, chewing tobacco, or snuff, pose the most important risk factors for head and neck cancers; specifically, cancers of the oral cavity, oropharynx, hypopharynx, and larynx.
+Moreover, tobacco and alcohol use cause at least 75% of head and neck cancers.

-At least 75% of head and neck cancers are caused by tobacco and alcohol use.
-People who use both tobacco and alcohol are at greater risk of developing these cancers than people who use either tobacco or alcohol alone.
-Tobacco and alcohol use are not risk factors for salivary gland cancers.
+Furthermore, people who use both tobacco and alcohol face a greater risk of developing these cancers than people who use either tobacco or alcohol alone.
+Conversely, tobacco and alcohol do not pose risk factors for salivary gland cancers.

-Infection with cancer-causing types of human papillomavirus (HPV), especially HPV type 16, is a risk factor for some types of head and neck cancers, particularly oropharyngeal cancers that involve the tonsils or the base of the tongue.
+Cancer-causing types of human papillomavirus (HPV), especially HPV type 16, increase the risk of some types of head and neck cancers; specifically, oropharyngeal cancers that involve the tonsils or the base of the tongue.

-In the United States, the incidence of oropharyngeal cancers caused by (HPV) infection is increasing, while the incidence of oropharyngeal cancers related to other causes is falling.
+Furthermore, in the United States, the number of oropharyngeal cancers caused by HPV infection is increasing, whereas the number of oropharyngeal cancers related to other causes is falling.

 Following are some of the other risk factors for cancers of the head and neck: